Use space to open navigation items

 1. Duties of an officer

-The officer’s obligation of due diligence relates to any duty or obligation that the PCBU may have under the WHS Act or WHS Regulations, and is therefore potentially extensive in scope.
+The officer’s obligation of due diligence relates to any duty or obligation that the PCBU has under the WHS Act or WHS Regulations and is therefore broad in scope.

 • to acquire and keep up-to-date knowledge of work health and safety matters